|

 Equipment

-naked-eye moonless limiting magnitude of 5.5 at the zenith.
-I was attracted to astronomy
+markedly, with a naked-eye moonless limiting magnitude of 5.0 at best at the zenith.

-very early on in life, inspired by images in books and the Apollo missions.
-I have always
+I was attracted to astronomy very early on in life, inspired by images in books and the

-been drawn to the beauty of the night sky and am amazed that nowadays from a humble
+Apollo missions.
+I have always been drawn to the beauty of the night sky and am amazed

-back garden one can produce images to rival those in the books I so admired as a child.
+that nowadays from a humble back garden one can produce images to rival those in the

 C14 on G-11 mount